audiomuze/tagminder/README.md

 - removes 'Various Artists' from ALBUMARTIST

-- writes out multiple TAGNAME=value entries rather than TAGNAME=value1\\value2 delimited tag entries, and in doing so respects the underlying file type's tagging 'specification' (I use the term loosely).
+- writes out multiple TAGNAME=value entries rather than TAGNAME=value1\\value2 delimited tag entries, and in doing so respects the underlying file type's tagging 'specification' (if one considers the bull that's been conjured over the years standards).

 - normalises RELEASETYPE entries for using `First Letter Caps` for better presentation in music server front-ends that leverage RELEASETYPE (Support for RELEASETYPE this was recently added to Logitechmediaserver massively improving its ability to list an artist's work in a meanigful manner)

 - adds MusicBrainz identifiers to artists and albumartists leveraging what already exists in your file tags or where a master table of MBID's exists it leverages that.
 Where a performer name is associated with > 1 MBID in your tags these performers are ignored so as not to conflate performers.
 Check tables namesakes_* for contributors requiring manual disambiguation

 - removes zero padding from discnumber and track tags

+- Implements [RYM Capitalistion](https://rateyourmusic.com/wiki/RYM:Capitalization) rules for English language insofar as is possible without resording to leveraging a LLM to understand word context.

 #### Handling of ‘Live’ in album names and track titles